julot/sphinxcontrib-translation-assistant/README.rst

 To use this extension, you should download the chapter in text format then copy paste the content to Translation Assistant.
-This is because the extension search for tab to indicate content and title.
+This is because the extension search for ideographic space to indicate content and title.

 The link to download the text format is available at the bottom of the page at each chapter.